Food Systems AMP

 Overview

-Qualified University of Vermont undergraduate students who plan to earn a Master's degree in Food Systems may enroll in the Accelerated Master's Entry Program (AMP), which enables students to begin working on a master's degree while still an undergraduate.
-Students apply to the program in the second semester of their junior year or the first semester of their senior year.
+Qualified University of Vermont undergraduate students who plan to earn a Master's degree in Food Systems may enroll in the Accelerated Master's Pathway (AMP), which enables students to begin working on a master's degree while still an undergraduate.
+Students apply to the program in the second semester of their Junior year or the first semester of their Senior year.
 After admission to the graduate program by the Graduate College, students will choose up to 9 credits of graduate level courses from the list of approved electives below that can be taken while still an undergraduate.
-These credits will also count towards the master's degree.
+The student should also take whichever required course(s) are offered in the semester of their admission.
+These credits will also count towards the Master's Degree.

 APPROVED ELECTIVES - FOR AMP STUDENTS PRIOR TO COMPLETION OF THE BACHELOR'S DEGREE.